5 Exercises for an impactful HIIT workout

-Tip: When throwing a punch, curl your thumb over your index and middle fingers.
+WW tip: When throwing a punch, curl your thumb over your index and middle fingers.

 How to: Stand with your feet just wider than hip-width apart, then reach down and place your hands flat on the ground, bending your knees if you need to.
 Keep your core engaged as you slowly walk your hands out until you are in a high plank position.
-Hold for 1 second, then slowly walk your hands back to your feet and stand tall again.
+Hold for 1 second, before slowly walking your hands back to your feet and stand tall again.
 See how many you can complete in 40 seconds.

-Tip: For an easier version, put your knees down on the ground before you start to walk your hands out.
+WW tip: For an easier version, put your knees down on the ground before you start to walk your hands out.

 How to: Stand with your feet hip-width apart and your knees slightly bent.
 Step your right leg out to the side and squat while reaching down with your left hand towards the ground or your right heel.
 Try to keep your back straight as you bend and ensure your knee doesn't go forward of your toes.
 Push through your right leg to come back up to the standing position, then repeat on the other side, alternating for 40 seconds.

 WW tip: Keep your core engaged to protect your back as you bend.